Joshua-Togeh/MySQL-Projects/README.md

-# Online Phone shop database design
+# Online Phone shop database
-In this project I build a simple database to hold information about phones available in an online shop.
+In this project I built a simple database to hold information about phones available in an online shop.
 The project’s main goal is to practice the basic SQL operations such as:

 - Creating a database and tables